mosip/documentation/docs/mosip-branching-strategy.md

 The following procedure must be adopted:

 1. Identify all the supported versions of MOSIP.
-2. Create a minor release branch from the latest release tag
+2. Create a minor release branch from the latest release tag.
-3. Checkout code, fix and test the issue
+3. Checkout code, fix and test the issue.
 4. Issue the release to the customer
 5. Merge the fix into the `develop` branch so that it gets into the next main/ patch release.
 This step is followed on a need basis.
 There are several cases where this merge would not make sense as the design of the component may have changed in the upcoming releases.